core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Light-2 and Light-3 are connected to another router (Rtr-2).

 * The routers are connected to an IPv6 network backbone (Network Backbone) that is also multicast enabled.
-In the general case, this means the network backbone and Rtr-1/Rtr-2 support a PIM-based multicast routing protocol and Multicast Listener Discovery (MLD) for forming groups.
+In the general case, this means the network backbone and Rtr-1/Rtr-2 support a PIM-based multicast routing protocol and, e.g., Multicast Listener Discovery v2 (MLDv2) for forming groups.

 * A CoRE RD using CoAP (CoAP Resource Directory) is connected to the network backbone.